elrito96/TFG_enerblock_saw/README.md

 Changing localhost for the ip of your pc in your local network.

-To mount these containers use the following command in the same directory where is the .yalm file:
+After this, you are good to mount the containers using the following command in the same directory where is the .yalm file:

 `docker-compose up`